footworkjs/footwork-documentation/docs/broadcastable-receivable.md

 ### Writing To Receivables

-Since a receivable is an observable property it can be written to.
-Depending on the configuration of its corresponding [broadcastable](#broadcastable) this may mean the value propogates back to it.
-There are two scenarios to be aware of:
+Receivables can be written to just like any other observable property.
+Depending on the configuration of its corresponding [broadcastable](#broadcastable), there are two scenarios to be aware of:

-* The corresponding broadcastable **is not configured to be writable**
+* The corresponding broadcastable is **not configured to be writable or not instantiated**

     If you write to a receivable when its broadcastable is not configured to be writable, or no corresponding broadcastable is instantiated, then the value is not changed.
 This is because it updates only when the corresponding broadcastable sends it a new value.

     If no broadcastable is listening, or it is not configured to be writable, then the value is not written to it (and thus does not propogate back to any receivables).

-* The corresponding broadcastable **is configured to be writable**
+* The corresponding broadcastable is **configured to be writable**

     If you write to a receivable whos broadcastable is configured to be writable, then the value is written to the broadcastable and propogates out to any corresponding receivables (including the one that was written to).